apparata/Markin/README.md

 The library is small, supports Swift Package Manager, and does not have any third party dependencies.

-Trivia: It's called Markin because I was inspired by Linus Torvalds in naming my creation after myself, but replacing one of the letters in the name.
+It's called Markin because I was inspired by Linus Torvalds in naming my creation after myself, but replacing one of the letters in the name. :)

 ## License

 Markin is available under the MIT License.
 See the LICENSE file in the repository for details.

 ## The Markin Format

+The format is based on Markdown, but I have plans to extend it.
+The core syntax will stay the same, however.

 ### Headers